CanTopay/qrhelper/README.md

-# qradar-helper
+# qrhelper
-An helper class for IBM QRadar
+An nifty helper class for IBM QRadar.